 This barrier on its own, however, can be easily mitigated.
-Allowing extra time for engagement and explaining the providers the importance of patience as a mitigating tool is all that required.
-Tiferet, a secretary in a psychiatric clinic caring for autistic adults, shared from her experience:
+Allowing extra time for engagement and explaining to providers the importance of patience as a mitigating tool is all that is required.
+Tiferet, a secretary in a psychiatric clinic that cares for adults with autism, shared her experience:

-“They [the autistic adults] are probably stuck, and then they need a lot of guidance and explanations, and repeat all kind of things again and again, they really really need accommodation […] I repeat many times on explanations, trying to simplify, clarify, write it down […] it requires a lot of patience as much as I can, I am not getting angry, I am not loosing my temper” (Tiferet, a secretary in a psychiatric clinic caring for autistic adults)
+“They [autistic adults] are probably stuck, and then they need a lot of guidance and explanations, and repeat all kind of things again and again, they really, really need accommodation […] I repeat many times on explanations, trying to simplify, clarify, write it down […], it requires a lot of patience as much as I can, I am not getting angry, I am not losing my temper” (Tiferet, a secretary in a psychiatric clinic that cares for adults with autism.)

-Tiferet in her description not just repeated the claim autistic adults have difficulties in understanding and a longer processing time, but also portrayed what this kind of communication requires from her, the provider.
-Mitigating the bureaucratic process in Tiferet’s case, demands when an autistic individual is ‘stuck’ a will to repeat explanations to guide and above all a lot of patience.
+Tiferet, in her description, did not just repeat the claim that adults with autism have difficulties in understanding and a longer processing time, she also portrayed what this type of communication requires from her, the provider.
+Mitigating the bureaucratic process, in Tiferet’s case, demands that when an autistic individual is ‘stuck’, there must be a willingness to repeat explanations to guide them and above all a lot of patience.

-The examples above clarify that it is not just the lack of words or the difficulty to express own thoughts that tamper autistic adult’s communication with the service provider; the time frame to process the situation and response also serve as barrier for communication.
-Given the healthcare system operates in a tight schedule whether it is in the doctor office where she has 10 minutes for patient, the pharmacy with a long que at the back, or the phone when trying to schedule an appointment, it is not surprising autistic adults find it inaccessible.
-Rushing care in a tight schedule is a barrier for healthcare services of autistic adults.
-This barrier can be lifted by structural arrangement that allows autistics extra time with the provider together with explanation to providers patience is not just an empathic expression but a service requirement without it care could be harm.
-Eliminating longer processing time as barrier will allow autistic adults more equal access to healthcare services; as such this example once again demonstrates social structures are discriminating autistic, and autism should be qualified as a social position.
+The examples above clarify that it is not just the lack of words or the difficulty to express one’s own thoughts that hamper an autistic adult’s communication with a service provider; the time frame required to process the situation and respond also serves as a barrier to communication.
+Given that the healthcare system operates on a tight schedule, whether in a doctor’s office where she has 10 minutes for a patient, at a pharmacy with a long queue, or on the phone when trying to schedule an appointment, it is not surprising that adults with autism find healthcare services inaccessible.
+Rushing care while on a tight schedule is a barrier for adults with autism to access healthcare services.
+This barrier could be lifted by a structural arrangement that allows individuals with autism extra time with a healthcare provider, together with an explanation to providers that patience is not just an expression of empathy but a service requirement, without which care could be reduced.
+Eliminating longer processing time as a barrier will allow adults with autism more equal access to healthcare services; as such, this example once again demonstrates how social structures discriminate against those with autism and that autism should qualify as a social position.

 4.1.4.
 Alternative communication manners

-By this point it is clear communications mishaps are an integral part of autistic adults’ encounter with the healthcare system.
-Yet, mishaps not only occur due to difficulties in expression or long processing time, but also partially occur due to failure to recognize and acknowledge alternative communication manners autistic adults utilizes.
-Alternative manners could be different means of communications or completely alternative roots of communication.
-While different means of communications such as Augmentative and Alternative Communication (AAC) or written communication are visible, different roots of communications could be easily overlooked if not actively searched for.
-Ronen Gil, an autistic adult, and an activist, in his interview when discussing the meaning of different communication referred to an accurate example Jim Sinclair, one of the founders of the autistic community, gave in one of his articles:
+At this point, it is clear that communication mishaps are an integral part of autistic adults’ encounters with the healthcare system.
+However, these mishaps not only occur due to difficulties in individuals’ expression or long processing times but also partially because of a failure to recognize and acknowledge the alternative communication manners that adults with autism utilize.
+Alternative manners could be different means of communication or alternative roots of communication.
+While different means of communications, such as augmentative and alternative communication (AAC) or written communication are visible, different roots of communication may be easily overlooked if not actively searched for.
+Ronen Gil, an adult with autism and an activist, in his interview when discussing the meaning of different communication, referred to an accurate example that Jim Sinclair, one of the founders of the autistic community, gave in one of his articles: